lighthouse-labs/learninglocker2/README.md

 # Learning Locker version 2 in Docker

-It is a dockerized version of Learning Locker (LL) version 2 based on the installation guides at http://docs.learninglocker.net/guides-custom-installation/
+This is the LHL repo to set up our Learning Locker, which we use to return work context, student Compass use/progress, and so on.

+It is a dockerized version of Learning Locker (LL) version 2 based on the installation guides at http://docs.learninglocker.net/guides-custom-installation/.
 It is was forked from https://github.com/michzimny/learninglocker2-docker.
-In the topic __Why did I forked__ I will explain my motivations

 ## Architecture